ThomasStolt/Get_Vigor165_DSL_Status/README.md

 ## Installation

 After you configured everthing in the Configuration step above, run the shell script adsl_config.sh with sudo.
-That script takes one argument like so:
+That script takes one out of three arguments like so:

 ```console
 adsl_config.sh --check